-The study was performed to determine recommendations for the construction of a flexible pavement and these recommendations are presented in this report.
+The study was also performed to determine recommendations for the construction of a flexible pavement and these recommendations are presented in this report.
 The pavement recommendations are limited to samples taken from the existing soils within the roadway areas present at the site.
 The pavement design implemented for this project should be evaluated the civil engineer based on a traffic and design analysis for this project.

 Recommendations for both flexible and rigid pavements are presented in this report for further evaluation by the project civil engineer.
 Both pavement types are viable and the selection on the type to be used will depend on the specific needs and criteria of this project site.
 Generally, flexible pavements have a lower initial construction cost when compared to rigid pavements.
 On the other hand a rigid pavement has lower maintenance cost throughout the life of the pavement structure as compared to flexible pavements.
 Flexible pavements generally require more frequent repairs and overlays at intervals from 6 to 10 years to meet the structural and functional requirements of the pavement during the design life.
-All pavements are very dependent on the condition of the soil platform on which they are supported and thus moisture conditions will play an important role in the performance of the pavement structure and the surrounding areas is essential to the successful performance of a pavement structure.
+All pavements are very dependent on the condition of the soil platform on which they are supported and thus moisture conditions will play an important role in the performance of the pavement during its structure life.
+Proper consideration to drainage of the pavement structure and the surrounding areas is essential to the successful performance of a pavement structure.